mktcode/boty-mc-botface/README.md

 # A Bot Suggestion

-(prototype, does not actually vote)
+(prototype, does not actually do anything... just some calculations and outputs a pseudo log)

 ```
 // run